What is the Farming in Protected Landscapes Programme?

 - Download the Adviser Pack for Applicants here.
 Everything you need to know about the Farming in Protected Landscapes Programme.

 - Download the application form here.
 This is the form you’ll need to complete to apply for a Farming In Protected Landscapes Programme grant.

 - Download the application guidance document here.
 This includes all the bits of information you’ll need to complete the application form

 - Download the scoring system here.
 This will help you understand how applications will be scored when they’re submitted to the panel for consideration

 - Download the process flow for applicant here.
 This will help you understand the journey your application will go on from start to finish

 There are additional documents available to download which may help you complete your application.

 - Download our local priorities document.
 This links the Farming in Protected Landscapes Programme to the Yorkshire Dales National Park Management Plan (our programme of work for the next few years) this will help you understand what our priorities are.
 Any proposed scheme you put forward which meets the Farming in Protected Landscapes Programme criteria and meets some of the National Park Management Plan objectives will be scored higher.
 You can also download the objectives document here.

 Got questions?
 Need help applying for a grant?
-Contact a member of our Farming team.
+Contact a member of our Farming in Protected Landscapes (FiPL) team.